What is Obliterator?

 I have been tasked with mailbox sanitization numerous times, and I know it isn’t fun without the right tools.
 This is a common request, especially in connection with trade secret misappropriation cases.
 Usually, one of the conditions of the settlement involves searching devices for files containing the misappropriated trade secrets, and then logging and removing those items.

-When it comes to mailbox sanitization, Forensic Email Collector has been helpful in identifying and logging the items to be deleted from a mailbox.
+When it comes to mailbox remediation, Forensic Email Collector has been helpful in identifying and logging the items to be deleted from a mailbox.
 But, since it is a forensic tool, FEC is not capable of altering the source mailbox.
 So, it didn’t help with the removal part.

 Last year, we received an inquiry from one of our users and decided to put together a free tool that does the following: